 Alternatively it may well be leaking on wash but you may have also noticed water when the washer isn’t running which has puzzled you.
 Again, such a leak will usually leave evidence, if the pump looks fine, with no signs of a leak it probably is fine.
 Advice on intermittent leaks later in this article..

 Intermittent leaks can be puzzling.
-Water could be escaping on every wash but not enough to be seen except under certain conditions, or it may only escape under certain conditions as highlighted later in this article
+Water could be only leaking under certain circumstances or water could be escaping on every wash but not enough to be seen except under certain conditions or during a hot cycle, or with heavy loads inside.

 If trying to find an intermittent leak it’s helpful to know if it has specific conditions where it happens such as on certain wash cycles or specific places on a wash, maybe only with certain loads inside such as towels.
 Then set about recreating those conditions.
 Always try to fault find with a normal load inside.
 For extra tips or more leak topics read –